 Discolored hot water indicates an issue with the water heater, and discolored hot and cold water suggests a problem with the pipes.
 As pipes age, they can rust, corrode and contaminate the water.
 It isn’t safe to use contaminated water; therefore, you should call a licensed professional immediately so the corroded pipes can be replaced,

 You can be sure that the job will be done right when you work with us.
-Our plumbers have undergone thousands of hours of professional training and have the knowledge and experience to handle any plumbing or HVAC job, regardless of how complex.
+Our plumbers have undergone thousands of hours of professional training and have the knowledge and experience to handle any plumbing job, regardless of how complex.

 We understand how essential your plumbing system is to your daily life and how inconvenient plumbing problems can be, so we provide emergency service 24 hours a day, 365 days a year.
 If you have a plumbing issue that can’t wait, we’ll do our best to get a plumber to your home as quickly as possible to resolve the problem.